Stefán Jón Hafstein

-Stefán Jón Hafstein (born February 18, 1955) is an employee of the Ministry for Foreign Affairs in Iceland, formerly ambassador to the UN Rome based agencies, FAO, WFP and IFAD.
-In 2022 he is a Special Envoy for Ocean Affairs at the Ministry.
+Stefán Jón Hafstein (born February 18, 1955) is an author and independent consultant in various capacities (2025) He was an employee of the Ministry for Foreign Affairs in Iceland, formerly ambassador to the UN Rome based agencies, FAO, WFP and IFAD (2018-2021).
+He is an independent consultant and lecturer since mid 2024 when he left the MFA to pursue and independent field of work in environmental issues, communications and policymaking.
+In 2022-2024 he was a Special Envoy for Ocean Affairs at the Ministry.
 He was previously with the Icelandic International Development Agency (ICEIDA) since 2007.
 He was the country director in Malawi from 2008 to 2012, but previously a project manager in Namibia.
-Since 2015 he has been the country director in Uganda.
+Since 2015 he was the country director in Uganda.

 He has a career as a politician, journalist and author.
-He founded a daily magazine programme for Rás 2 and directed radio episodes for the programmes Meinhorn ('curmudgeon') and Þjóðarsálin ('national character'), in which listeners had an opportunity to call in and comment on various topics.
+He founded a daily magazine programme for Rás 2 and directed daily radio episodes for Iceland State Broadcasting service where he had a diverse career.
 He was the editor of the national daily newspaper Dagur (Dagur-Timinn) 1997-1999.
+He worked for the independent TV station Stöð 2 and produced and directed as well as hosting a string of influential current affairs programmes.